AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/aurelia-ggr.md

       \ use her reaction to be neither moved nor knocked [prone](Інструменти%20ДМ\
       /CLI/rules/conditions.md#Prone)."
     "name": "Unyielding"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Aurelia can expend a use to take one of the following actions.
+Aurelia regains\
+  \ all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Aurelia chooses up to three creatures she can see within 30 feet of her.\
       \ If a chosen creature can see or hear Aurelia, it can immediately use its reaction\